galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

     |-> pom.xml (Parent Pom)
 ```
 Here we have a parent project that contains 4 test bundles, each of which could contain multiple test classes.
-We then have a obr module in my parent projects whose only job is to create a OBR that describes the test bundles in the project.
+We then have an `obr` module in the parent project whose only job is to create an OBR that describes the test bundles in the project.
-We can use the parent pom.xml to store all of our build mechanisms for the project and have every child project inherit them.
+We can use the parent `pom.xml` to store all of our build mechanisms for the project and have every child project inherit them.
 For example the parent pom might look like this:
 ```
 <project
     xmlns="http://maven.apache.org/POM/4.0.0"